Anacreontic Society: "To Anacreon in Heaven"

-The lyrics of "The Anacreontic Song", the first four words of which are "To Anacreon in Heaven" were written by Ralph Tomlinson, who had been president of the society.
+The lyrics of the Anacreontic Song, or "To Anacreon in Heaven", were written by Ralph Tomlinson, who had been president of the society.
 John Stafford Smith wrote the tune.
 The lyrics were first published by London's The Vocal magazine in 1778.

 The Anacreontic Song served as the "constitutional song" of the Society.
 After the initial concert and meal, the Song would be sung in order to open the after-supper, more light-hearted part of proceedings.
 The verses, which are difficult to sing because of their wide range, would be sung by a solo singer, with the entire Society joining in the refrain.

 It soon became a popular drinking song on both sides of the Atlantic.
-But the melody, if not the original lyrics, would acquire even greater fame after Francis Scott Key, an attorney, wrote "Defence of Fort M'Henry" while detained on a British ship during the night of September 13, 1814, as the British forces bombarded the American Fort McHenry during the War of 1812.
-The song, consisting of Key's text "Defence of Fort M'Henry" and Smith's tune "The Anacreontic Song", is today known as "The Star-Spangled Banner", the national anthem of the United States of America.
+The melody, if not the original lyrics, would acquire even greater fame after the attorney Francis Scott Key wrote "Defence of Fort M'Henry" while detained on a British ship during the night of September 13, 1814, as the British forces bombarded the American Fort McHenry during the War of 1812.
+The song combining Key's text with Smith's tune is today known as "The Star-Spangled Banner", the national anthem of the United States of America.